Batch-of-Thought: Cross-Instance Learning for Enhanced LLM Reasoning: Batching Strategy Analysis

+The results reveal that while BoT-R remains stable across a broad range of batch sizes, optimal scaling behavior is highly domain-dependent and often non-monotonic.
+Datasets with relatively homogeneous task structures, such as \texttt{SMS Spam}, benefit from larger batches (reaching peak accuracy at $N=16$).
+This aligns with our theoretical framework (Proposition~\ref{prop:eff-sample}): larger batches increase the ``effective sample size,'' which enhances comparative reasoning and the reliability of collective signals for error detection.

-Most datasets exhibit peak performance at moderate batch sizes, suggesting that batch size interacts with task structure in complex ways.
-Our theoretical analysis (Appendix~\ref{sec:theory}) predicts that larger batches increase mutual information gain by providing richer comparative context.
-However, three factors constrain this relationship in practice:
+Conversely, tasks requiring deep logical derivation or exhibiting high intra-domain variance, such as \texttt{GPQA}, peak at smaller batch sizes ($N \in \{2,4\}$) and gradually degrade as $N$ increases.
+Our theoretical analysis (Appendix~\ref{sec:theory}) predicts that while larger batches theoretically increase mutual information gain, two practical factors constrain this relationship in practice:

 \textbf{(1) Context window saturation.} As batch size approaches model context limits, the system must compress individual rationales to fit all items.
 Near capacity, models produce overly concise responses that sacrifice reasoning depth for brevity, diminishing the comparative analysis benefits.
-For GPQA—which requires detailed scientific reasoning—this compression effect becomes apparent at $N=8$, where individual responses average 30\% shorter than at $N=4$.
+For GPQA—which requires detailed scientific reasoning—this compression effect becomes apparent at $N \geq 8$, where individual responses average 30\% shorter than at $N=4$.

 \textbf{(2) Batch heterogeneity.} When queries within a batch are too dissimilar, cross-instance signals become noisy rather than informative.
 Sequential batching—our default strategy—groups adjacent queries without explicit similarity filtering.
 For datasets with high within-domain variance (e.g., GPQA spanning biology, physics, and chemistry), larger batches increase the likelihood of mixing incompatible problem types, diluting useful comparative signals.